 Most companies have a process in place to remove your smoker rating if you stop smoking!
 Usually you need to be smoke-free for 2 years before you can apply.
 If you have an existing policy with a smoker rating, or if you are about to accept a smoker rating, that is OK for you.
 Quit smoking and apply for reconsideration, and you may end up with a rate as if you never smoked!

 As a Last Resort, Apply for a No Underwriting Policy

 If you went through the normal application and underwriting process at an insurance company and you are not offered coverage, or if your premiums are excessive with a substandard rating, it may be time to explore your options for no health exam or no underwriting policies.

 Usually these will be the most expensive policies available, but they can sometimes be less expensive than the very worst ratings at another company.
 If you can’t get a standard smoker rating, explore your options.

-Unfortunately there is no great way to get cheap life insurance if your a smoker, you will pay more because the science is clear that smoking increases your risk of dying.
+Unfortunately, there is no great way to get cheap life insurance if you’re a smoker, you will pay more because the science is clear that smoking increases your risk of dying.
 If you take steps to improve other factors in your control though, you still have a good chance at getting a very reasonable and affordable policy a standard or preferred smoker rating.

 Don’t forget to compare quotes here at Life Ant.